gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 .. index:: Elaboration control

-First, compile your program with the default options, using none of the special elaboration control switches.
+First, compile your program with the default options, using none of the special elaboration-control switches.
 If the binder successfully binds your program, then you can be confident that, apart from issues raised by the use of access-to-subprogram types and dynamic dispatching, the program is free of elaboration errors.
 If it is important that the